Charles Peter W. Warren History of Medicine Essay Prize: Recipients

 Dr. Malika Ladha

 Dr. Malika Ladha is a Dermatology resident-physician at the University of Calgary.
 Malika is the 2018 recipient of the Charles Peter W. Warren History of Medicine Essay Prize, for her paper entitled “Pioneers in the Development of Canadian Plastic Surgery as a Specialty and Field of Education: Fulton Risdon, Stuart Gordon and Alfred Farmer.”
-In this brief interview, Malika discusses her paper and the research she conducted.

 Dr. Ladha is currently working toward publication of her paper.
 We wish her all the best.